GES

 Dravida Style (South Indian)

-Characterized by a pyramidal tower (vimana) over the sanctum, composed of progressively smaller storeys (talas).
-Distinctive features: enclosed within a boundary wall (prakara), elaborate entrance gateways (gopurams) that became progressively taller and more ornate, a water tank within the temple complex, and a separate mandapa (hall).
-Major examples: Shore Temple at Mamallapuram (Pallavas, 8th c.), Brihadeshwara Temple at Thanjavur (Chola, 1010 CE — a UNESCO World Heritage Site, 66m vimana), Meenakshi Temple at Madurai (Nayakas), and Ranganathaswamy Temple at Srirangam (largest temple complex in India).
+The Dravida style places a pyramidal vimana over the sanctum, built from progressively smaller storeys (talas).
+Temples sit within a boundary wall (prakara), use elaborate gopuram entrance gateways that grew taller and more ornate over time, contain a water tank, and have a separate mandapa (hall).
+Key examples: Shore Temple at Mamallapuram (Pallavas, 8th c.), Brihadeshwara Temple at Thanjavur (Chola, 1010 CE \u2014 UNESCO site, 66m vimana), Meenakshi Temple at Madurai (Nayakas), and Ranganathaswamy Temple at Srirangam (India\u2019s largest temple complex).

 Vesara Style (Deccan Hybrid)